barryvdh/barryvdh.github.io/_posts/2015-07-19-oauth-in-javascript-apps-with-angular-lumen-using-satellizer-laravel-socialite.md

  - Get profile information from Socialite.
  - Authenticate users using JWT (JSON Web Tokens)

-Luckily Satellizer provides us some info about how this should work with [OAuth1](https://github.com/sahat/satellizer/wiki/Login-with-OAuth-1.0) and [OAuth2](https://github.com/sahat/satellizer/wiki/Login-with-OAuth-2.0):
+Luckily Satellizer provides us some info about how this should work with [OAuth2](https://github.com/sahat/satellizer/wiki/Login-with-OAuth-2.0):

-For OAuth 2:

 1. **Client:** Open a popup window via `$auth.authenticate('provider name')`.
 2. **Client:** Sign in with that provider, if necessary, then authorize the application.